-- Demanding additional fees: The caller may present a prerequisite to receiving your “exotic getaway to Mumbai” or “New Zealand lotto winnings,” like a handling fee.
-Prize offers will never require a payment to claim.
+- Demanding additional fees: The caller may request a prerequisite before you can receive your exotic getaway to Mumbai or New Zealand lotto winnings, like a handling fee.
+Prize offers never require a payment to claim.

 - Urgent tone: The scammer may sound frantic and speak quickly, demanding that you make an immediate decision.

-Phone scams may appear as:
+Phone scams may look like this:

-- Charities asking for donations
+- “Charities” asking for donations